eugenia1984/english/glossary.md

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> M

-- **Mandatory**: means something that is required or must be done.
+- **mandatory**: means something that is required or must be done.
 It is not optional.
-For example:

-`Attendance at the meeting is mandatory.` -> This means you have to be present at the meeting.
+For example: `Attendance at the meeting is mandatory.` -> This means you have to be present at the meeting.

 - **maybe next time**: is used to politely suggest the possibility of someone participating or joining an activity or event in the future.
 It can be used independently or as part of a sentence.